PostiDigital/woocommerce-warehouse-plugin/README.md

 - **Posti > Fragile** - if enabled then Fragile additional service is added to order/delivery.

 ## Version history
+- 2.5.1: Removed unnecessary nonce checks to fix "Checkout nonce failed to verify" when order is submitted by guest with "Create an account" enabled.
 - 2.5.0:
     - Changed "Hide outdoor pickup points" option to support non-Posti pickup points.
     - Changed sorting in "Posti warehouse" to prefer Posti services.